MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

 ## **Exercise 3: Create a Forecast**

-In this exercise you will create a forecast to determine possible future sales revenue.
+In this exercise, you'll create a forecast to determine possible future sales revenue.

 ### **Task 1: Create a forecast**

-In this task you will create a forecast to determine possible future sales revenue.
+In this task, you'll create a forecast to determine possible future sales revenue.

 1. Add a new page, and then rename the page to **Forecast**.